maxwellreynolds/clcal/README.md

 ![sample](img/sample.png)

-(Cmd + DoubleClick) to open Zoom link from terminal
+On Mac: (Cmd + DoubleClick) to open Zoom link from terminal